pb319/Segment-Stream/README.md

 ## Practical Usecase
 - Let's assume, we have the data: Age=25, Income=60k$, Spending Score=55
-- How we can assign a cluster to the customer??
+- How can we assign a cluster to the customer (new-observation) ??

 ⚠️ [Check Out Usecase-Prediction Notebook](https://github.com/pb319/Segment-Stream/blob/main/Predict.ipynb)